Ingress Abbey: Follies

 There are a number of follies on the Ingress estate, including:

 The Cave of the Seven Heads abuts and is under the Fastrack bus road that runs through a tunnel, under the gatehouse which still stands, at the location of the original main gate to the estate, between the Ingress estate and Greenhithe railway station.

 The Georgian Garden Bridge is a late 18th or early 19th flint and brick garden bridge on the eastern edge of the Ingress Estate.

 The Georgian Wall Tunnel, the entrance to which is bricked up for safety reasons, is set in the chalk cliffs overlooking the Ingress Estate.

 The Grange and adjacent tunnel is on the heritage path a couple of hundred yards south of Ingress Abbey.
 It is a large folly arch in the shape of a gatehouse with attached storage chambers and a dog-legged flint lined tunnel with five rectangular chambers carved out of the chalk.
 Also adjacent is a flint four-centred arch about 8 feet in height with a splayed chamber cut out of the hillside.

 The Grotto comprises a number of small flint lined caves set in a semi-circle.
 Originally these were next to the driveway to the Abbey just down from the gatehouse at the original main gate to the estate.
 They can now be accessed on the other side of the Fastrack bus road from the Cave of the Seven Heads.

 There are supposedly a number of tunnels leading from Ingress Abbey.
 One certainly exists, situated between the Ingress Abbey Coach House and Ingress Abbey.

 The Lovers Arch is a flint-lined alcove south-east of Ingress Abbey which now houses a bench.

 The Monkswell comprises a short tunnel with leading to a semicircular vaulted roofed chamber with well shaft.
-There are reports paranormal phenomena at the Monks Well.

 The Prioress Tomb is to the left of the path leading to the Grange near the gate to the car park behind Ingress Abbey.

 Events and filming

-It is theorized that Ingress Abbey may have been the one of the inspirations for Carfax Abbey, Count Dracula's fictional home in England in Bram Stoker's novel, Dracula.
+It is theorized that Ingress Abbey may have been one of the inspirations for Carfax, Count Dracula's fictional home in England in Bram Stoker's 1897 novel, Dracula.
 Ingress Abbey has been used as one of the filming location for a number of television and motion picture productions including: